 Colorado State University commissioned Counsilman-Hunsaker to provide a swimming pool assessment for the competition pool at the student recreation center.
-Constructed in 1989, the natatorium includes an indoor six lane, 25-yard competition pool and has 1 and 3-meter diving.
+Constructed in 1989, the natatorium includes an indoor six lane, 25-yard competition pool and has 1 and 3-meter diving boards.
 The pool is utilized mainly by the university’s women’s swim and dive teams but is also used by the general student body and faculty.

 The purpose of the aquatic facility audit was to identify conditions that are substandard in the pool; identify items not to current industry swimming pool design standards or codes; identify equipment that is not functional or not operating as designed; and to assist in defining a course of action regarding any necessary updates, repairs, or modifications to the pool or pool systems.
-In addition, an opinion of probable construction cost was provided for recommended repairs and/or updates which would serve to improve the operation of the pool and bring the pools up to current industry swimming pool design standards.
+In addition, an opinion of probable construction cost was provided for recommended repairs or updates which would serve to improve the operation of the pool and bring the pools up to current industry swimming pool design standards.